amohapatra3/course-enroll-app/README.md

 ---

-## Enrolling in courses
+## Updating cart with courses

 The application allows you to add or remove courses from a cart.
-This simulates a real course enrollment system.
+This simulates a real course enrollment system, where a user would update a cart with courses and proceed to enroll in the courses from the cart.

 To use the cart, click on the **Cart** tab in the top left corner of the page.
 You can toggle between **Search** and **Cart** by clicking on either tab.